littlemooon/mowgli/README.md

 });
 ```

-Both state and actions can be defined in an arbitrary tree:
+Both the tree and the actions can be defined in an arbitrary object structure:
 ```
-const state = new State({
+const tree = new Tree({
 	myNamespace: {
 		text: 'Get ready for the show...',
 		list: ['3', '2', '1', 'BOOM']